amalik2/native/packages/local-server/README.md

 # @storybook/native-local-server

-This package installs an APK or IPA file onto the Android or iOS emulator on your local machine, and starts a server that lets you control the emulator by interacting with a static storybook hosted on a website.
+This package installs an APK or APP file onto the Android or iOS emulator on your local machine, and starts a server that lets you control the emulator by interacting with a static storybook hosted on a website.

 ## Installation
 `npm install @storybook/native-local-server`